 4. La Jolla

-La Jolla is best for traveller who love the beach life and want views of the ocean.
+La Jolla is best for travellers who love beach life and want views of the ocean.

 La Jolla Shores is a long, sandy beach perfect for swimming and surfing.